1a3orn/corrigibility/readme.md

 Will Claude Sonnet be willing to help you change its behavior?

-That is, suppose you tell an LLM that you're trying to change its behavior.
+That is, suppose you tell Claude that you're trying to change its behavior.
 You ask it to generate questions for you that it would refuse to answer.
 You tell it that these questions will be posed to another version of Claude, and if that version of Claude refuses to answer them, it will be retrained to answer them.
 Will the LLM help you with this task?

-Some people think that such

 Let's find out!

-I'm going to present my experiments in the order I did them, together with things I was confused about as I went along, because that's the correct way to presen results rather than as a crystal of post-hoc clarity.
+I'm going to present my experiments in the order I did them, together with things I was confused about as I went along, because that's the correct way to present results rather than as a crystal of post-hoc clarity.

 You'll note, of course, that this in some ways a simplification of matters in [Anthropic's / Redwood's recent research](https://www.anthropic.com/research/alignment-faking).
-This work combines several questions into one -- for instance, presenting a dillemna to Claude such that the *only* means it can refuse to participate in the obliteration of its values is by lying.
-I think that tying (lying) to (resisting the change in it's own values) confuses people and obscures the actual issue.
+This work combines several questions into one -- for instance, presenting a dilemma to Claude such that the *only* means it can refuse to participate in the obliteration of its values is by lying.
+I think that tying lying to resisting the change in it's own values risks obscuring the matter.

 ### Basic Experiments